angrymarker/BardMac-sicPlayer/README.md

 - Within 3 seconds set ff14 as your active window by clicking on it.

 ### ⚙️ Options
-- Hold Notes : new experimental playback mode that hold keys the right time.
-Works better with some mid files, works strange with some others.
 - Debug : Shows debug window.
 - Min interval : minimum interval between two keystrokes.
 0.05 seems to be a sweet spot.
 Set this too low and you might experience some missed keystrokes if you don't have a perfect framerate.
-- Tempo : Only for hold notes mode, modifies the keystrokes durations thus speeding or slowing down playback.

 ### 🔧 Troubleshooting
 - Music partially plays : set the performance mode keybinds as expected by the tool (press the Keybindings button for reference)